Kotlin/KEEP/proposals/js/consume-js-modules.md

 ```
 [TODO] think up a better name.

+The new annotation prefered because it can be reused in two cases:
+1. _Major:_ for native declarations inside nested namespaces / packages.
-The new annotation can be reused in case when we want to have package with long path in Kotlin,
+2. _Minor:_ when we want to have package with long path in Kotlin,
-but don't want to have a long path in generated JS, e.g. for public API.
+but don't want to have a long path in generated JS, e.g. for JS public API.
 Of course, this problem can be fixed by adding another file "facade" with a short qualifier.

-// it can't part of JsModule becouse will be reused for native declarations inside nested namespaces/packages

-Parameters:
+**Parameter of `JsModule` annotation:**
 - `import` -- string which will be used to import related module.

-- `kind` -- shows for which kind of modules this role should be applied.
+## How mark declarations which available with module systems and without module systems?

+Possible solutions:
+1. Add additional parameter to `JsModule` annotation
+Pros:
+- minor: simpler to discover
+Cons:
+- it makes harder to reuse `JsModule` annotation for non-external declaration in the future
+- maybe it'll strange to see a parameter about declaration in the annotation about module

+2. Add separate annotation
+Pros:
+- minor: simpler to evolve
+Cons:
+- more verbose
+- yet another annotation
+Note:
+- the annotation allowed only on native declarations
+- the annotation w/o `JsModule` doesn't change anything

+Another problem is to think up a good name for that.

+Some name candidates:
+- JsSimpleModule
+- JsNonModule
+- JsPlainModule
+- JsPlainModule
+- JsPlain
+- existsInNonModuleMode
+- availableInNonModuleMode
+- existsOutsideOfModule
+- availableOutsideOfModule

+**NOTE: In following code fragments temporary used `JsNonModule` annotation.**

 ## Use cases (based on TypeScript declarations)